-environmental and equipment-related risks.

-External referrals and engagement are not made when they should be.
-Staff do not know how and when they should refer concerns.
+The service does not assess or properly manage environmental and responsibilities when incidents occur. equipment-related risks. harm as a result.
+People are provided with a range of People are not always External referrals and accessible information about how to keep provided with information engagement are not made themselves safe and how to report any about how to keep when they should be.
+Staff issues of concern. themselves safe or to raise do not know how and when they should refer concerns. any concerns.
 People are or may be harmed as a result.